quantify-os/quantify-scheduler/docs/source/reference/qblox/Cluster.md

 When using a port and clock combination for both playback and acquisition, only set up the `complex_output_<n>`.
 ```

-### Real I/O
+### Real channel

-A real I/O is defined by adding a `real_{output, input}_<n>` to the module configuration.
+A real channel is defined by adding a `real_{output, input}_<n>` to the module configuration.
 Real outputs (e.g. `real_output_0`) are used for playbacks, while real inputs (e.g. `real_input_0`) are used for acquisitions.
 However, for readout modules it is possible to use the `real_output_<n>` key for both playbacks and acquisitions.
-When using a real I/O, the backend automatically maps the signals to the correct output paths.
+When using a real channel, the backend automatically maps the signals to the correct output paths.

-Note that the backend throws an error when using a real I/O for pulses with an imaginary component.
+Note that the backend throws an error when using a real channel for pulses with an imaginary component.
 For example, square and ramp pulses are allowed, but DRAG pulses are not.

 ```{note}
 When using a port and clock combination for both playback and acquisition, only set up the `real_output_<n>`.